Yaoyao-Xu/Yaoyao-Xu.github.io/_pages/about.md

 ## About Me

-I am a 3rd-year CS PhD student at the Chinese University of Hong Kong, Shenzhen, where I am fortunate to be advised by [Prof. Tianshu Yu](https://mypage.cuhk.edu.cn/academics/yutianshu/).
-My research focuses on graph-based machine learning and AI applications in scientific domains.
+I am a 2rd-year CS PhD student at the Chinese University of Hong Kong, Shenzhen, where I am fortunate to be advised by [Prof. Tianshu Yu](https://mypage.cuhk.edu.cn/academics/yutianshu/).
+My research focuses on AI4Science.

-Before my PhD, I obtained my M.S. in Data Science from the City University of Hong Kong under the supervision of [Dr. Ruocheng Guo](https://rguo12.github.io/), and my B.S. in Computer Science from Shandong University under the supervision of [Prof. Xuemeng Song](https://xuemengsong.github.io/).
+Before my PhD, I obtained my M.S. in Mechanical Engineering from the Columbia University, and my B.S. in Mechanical Engineering from Sichuang University and University of Pittsburgh.

 ## Research Interests

-- **Graph Augmented Intelligence**
-- **Efficient Graph Representation Learning**
 - **AI4Science**
-- **Important applications in the real world (recommendation systems, etc.)**